Property Valuation and Classification Appeals

 Estimated market value is the amount the assessor estimates a buyer would pay for your property if it were offered for sale.
-Each year the assessor reviews the market valuation of your property to determine if changes in the real estate market or improvements to your property require a change in the estimated market value.
+Each year the assessor reviews the market value of your property to determine if changes in the real estate market or improvements to your property require a change in the estimated market value.

 Classification & Class Rates

 All property is classified by the assessor according to its use.
 Each class of property (home, apartment, cabin, farm, business) is taxed at a different percentage of its value.
 This percentage, or class rate, is determined by the state legislature.
-Like market value, the class rate of your property plays a significant role in how much property tax you pay.

-Each spring, the assessor will mail you a Valuation of Real Property Notice informing you of the value and classification of your property.
-If you believe the classification or the estimated market value of your property is incorrect, you have several appeal options.
-The first step is to do some research.
+Appealing Your AssessmentEach spring, the assessor's office will mail a Valuation Notice informing you of the value and classification of your property.
+You have the right to appeal if you feel the estimated market value and/or property classification is incorrect.

 Do Your Research